Home Improvement Loans Overview

 There are two types of 203k Loans:

-- Streamlined 203k: The Streamlined 203k loan requires limited paperwork from the borrower for approval.
-It’s intended for less expensive projects that don’t involve structural improvements.
+- Streamlined 203k/Limited FHA 203k: The Streamlined 203k loan is intended for less expensive projects that don’t involve structural improvements.
 It has a maximum repair limit of $35,000 and the home must be inhabitable throughout the renovation period.

 - Standard 203k: The traditional 203k loan has a minimum requirement of $5000 in renovation costs and covers structural repairs.
 There is no maximum repair limit as long as the entire loan is below FHA’s maximum loan amount for the region.